magento/devdocs/src/cloud/project/magento-app-properties.md

 ### Testing egress filtering rules

-After collecting and configuring access rules for the domains and IP addresses your site needs, it's time to push and test.
+After collecting and configuring access rules for the domains and IP addresses your site needs, it is time to push and test.

 The following workflow describes a simple way to test your egress filtering rules:

-1. Create a shell script of `curl` commands access the domains and IP addresses in your rules.
-You should also have commands that test access to domains and IPs that should be block.
+1. Create a shell script of `curl` commands to access the domains and IP addresses in your rules.
+You should include commands that test access to domains and IPs that should be blocked.

 1. Configure a `post_deploy` hook in your `.magento.app.yaml` file to run the script.